 - October 15th – December 15th: Open burning is restricted to the hours of 4:00 pm – 12:00 Midnight

 FOR OPEN BURNING ON PROPERTIES ZONED RESIDENTIAL, FOR FIRES LARGER THAN THREE (3) FOOT IN DIAMETER OR TWO (2) FOOT IN HEIGHT, PLEASE FILL OUT AN ONLINE APPLICATION HERE: Residential Application

 Permits shall be made to the fire marshal at least fourteen (14) days prior to the burning through the application provided above.
 Permits shall be effective for a maximum period of ninety (90) days from the date of issuance.

 Effective May 1st– September 30th

-Seasonal Restrictions: In accordance with Virginia’s air quality regulations, controlled burning is not permitted in volatile organic compounds emissions control areas including Hanover County during the months of May, June, July, August, and September of each year.
+Seasonal Restrictions: In accordance with Virginia’s air quality regulations, controlled burning is not permitted in volatile organic compounds emissions control areas, including Hanover County, during the months of May, June, July, August, and September of each year.
 Therefore, the Fire Marshal’s Office will not issue controlled burning permits for anything bigger than a 5x5x5 pile.
-Permits already issued shall be become invalid.
+Permits already issued shall become invalid.
 This restriction does not apply to lawful bonfires or recreational fires.